 - Using ingredients that are safe for the environment.

 Because we use so much washing soda for dirt and stains and it eventually makes its way into streams and other water systems, it’s important to consider purchasing from brands that prioritize green and non-toxic ingredients for our washing machines.
+We want to get those grease stains or other tough stains out while still using less water in high-efficiency washing machines.
+Are these laundry formulas out there?
+Yes, and they are available in both liquid form and powders.

 14+ Toxic Chemicals Commonly Found in Brand Name Laundry Detergent